 “F U N D research 4 the patient of T O M O R R O W” is my appeal to you.

-On my journey in 2013, PRRT was not available in the US.
-The gold standard was to remove the tumor and live life with resulting variables that impacted ADL.
+On my journey, in 2013, Lu-177 was not available in the US.
+The gold standard in the US was to surgically remove the tumor and live life with resulting variables that impacted ADL.